-Although I love what I do at work every day, I also have an array of (largely-neglected) hobbies.
+Although I love what I do at work every day, I also have an array of hobbies.
 Keeping my two young boys happy and active doesn’t leave me much time for much of anything else!
-But I do try to find time for reading, cooking, mommy blogging, photography, and glass beadmaking when I can.
+But I do try to find time for reading, cooking, mommy blogging, photography, and making various kinds of jewelery when I can.
 If you’re interested, you can learn more about some of my personal interests and hobbies, below.

 When I have the time, I do like to make beautiful things that aren’t edible, including photographs and jewelry.

 My first love was seed beading, the tiny glass beads that are used by Native Americans to adorn their traditional garments.
 I have been smitten since I was first exposed to them through the YMCA Indian Princesses program that I attended with my father during elementary school.
 In college I learned to weave bracelets and larger pieces, and then began exploring a variety of other stitches like flat and circular peyote.
 I also learned how to crochet with beads, so that I could recreate a beautiful necklace that belonged to my paternal grandmother.